lukkeutgens/Homelab/Research/proxmox-learning.md

   - **OpenID Connect Server**: OpenID Connect (OIDC) is an authentication protocol built on top of the OAuth 2.0 framework that verifies user identities for access to protected endpoints.
 - Users created under the Realm **Linux PAM standard authentication** are NOT added to the Linux user system (Debian).
 - If you go into the Linux Shell from Proxmox, you are automatically logged in as **root@servername**.
-- Adding users in a realm will not add users directly to that realm itself, it will only create that user in Proxmox.
-You will have to create the user also in that realm itself.
+- Adding users in a realm will not add users directly to that realm itself, it will only create those users in Proxmox.
+You will have to create them also in the realm itself.
 So when yoy add a Linux PAM user, you will have to create that user also on the Linux system itself.